dsrkafuu/dsr-blog/content/_index.md

 ### Intention

 In late 2019, I wrote a new Hugo theme [Fuji](https://github.com/amzrk2/hugo-theme-fuji) for myself to use on my personal blog.
-From then until the end of the year, I gradually built up my notes and personal information sites to keep track of my learning progress.
+From then until the end of the year, I gradually built up my notes to keep track of my learning progress.

-After seeing that the sites were spread across different services and platforms and became cumbersome to maintain, I came up with the idea of a consolidated site.
+After seeing that the my blogs and notes were spread across different services and platforms and became cumbersome to maintain, I came up with the idea of a consolidated site.
 For ease of deployment, SEO optimization, and deconstruction of static articles as the main content, I decided to use the familiar Hugo framework to build a more intuitive web interface.